 - Nissan Skyline GT-R (Read our Nissan Skyline Buying Guide)

 - Toyota Supra (Read our Toyota Supra Buying Guide)

 - Toyota MR-2 (Read our MR2 Buying Guide)

 - Toyota MR-2 (Read our Toyota MR-2 Buying Guide)

 - Toyota MR-S (Read our Toyota MR-2 Buying Guide)

 - Mazda AZ-1 Autozam (Read our Mazda Autozam AZ-1 Buying Guide)

 - Honda Beat (Read our Honda Beat Buying Guide)

 Models and Specifications

 In 1984, some Honda engineers are said to have cut a Honda City in half, then placed the engine behind the driver’s seat.
 The engine powered the rear wheels.
-This must have made the handling feel like that of a sports car, because the engineers were impressed with the results of the experiment.
-They drummed up support for building a supercar to the Honda leadership at the time.
+This must have made the handling feel like that of a sports car because the engineers were impressed with the results of the experiment.
+They drummed up support for building a supercar from the Honda leadership at the time.